 Get the Chia Pudding recipe and nutrition info here.

-3. Hemp Hearts and Coconut Bar
+3. Hemp Hearts and Coconut Breakfast Bar

 Healthy unsaturated fats are a key staple in an anti-inflammatory diet, according to the Academy of Nutrition and Dietetics.
 The nuts, seeds and coconuts in this grab-and-go breakfast bar are an excellent source of healthy, anti-inflammatory fats — not to mention it's a good source of protein with 8 grams per serving.

 So, if a sugar-packed protein bar is your usual go-to quick breakfast, this is a great alternative.
-Although you'll need to prep this recipe the night before, you'll be able to grab these bars on-the-go all week.
+Although you'll need to prep this recipe the night before, you'll be able to grab these bars on the go all week.

 Get the Hemp Hearts and Coconut Bar recipe and nutrition info here.